 This is the basis of the Jazz Up Close idea.
 The artists explain their process and inspiration and attendees get to engage in meaningful dialogue.
 If you have musical training, great.
 If you have none whatsoever, great.
 This access requires nothing more than attentiveness and curiosity.

 The 2015 Jazz Up Close series at the Russell Library was supported by a generous grant from the Middletown Commission on the Arts.
-2015 guests include Freddie Bryant, Johnathan Blake, Nadje Noordhuis and Victor Lewis.
-The MCA has also lent their support to “Spanning Generations,” the 2016 series, which featured the age-diverse roster of Caroline Davis, Monnette Sudler, Steve Wilson, and Godwin Louis.
-Stay tuned for the announcement of the 2017 line-up.
+2015 guests included Freddie Bryant, Johnathan Blake, Nadje Noordhuis and Victor Lewis.
+The MCA also lent their support to “Spanning Generations,” the 2016 series, which featured the age-diverse roster of Caroline Davis, Monnette Sudler, Steve Wilson, and Godwin Louis.
+The 2017 series, “Crossing Cultures,” was curated around four musicians who expertly meld jazz with music from other cultural reference points: Sunny Jain (Indian music), Meg Okura (music of Japan), Rogerio Boccato (Brazilian music), and Robby Ameen (Latin music).
+In addition to renewed MCA support, the 2017 series was made possible through a generous grant from the Shoreline Arts Alliance with the assistance of the CT Office of the Arts and the National Endowment for the Arts.